Quarterly Provider Updates

 - If an article or reference is in a foreign language, it must be accompanied by an English translation verified to be accurate.
 A copy of the original publication should accompany translations.

-- To protect privacy when submitting medical information, delete names or other information that would identify patients.
+- To protect privacy when submitting medical information, remove names or other information that would identify patients.

 CMS logs in all public comments received timely and places them in the official rulemaking record.
-All comments are public information that may be reviewed by anyone by calling the telephone number listed in the "Federal Register" document.
-CMS displays public comments received timely through the electronic website on its public website.
+All comments are public information that may be reviewed by anyone online.

 After considering public comments that it receives by the close of the comment period, CMS may develop and publish a final regulation.
 If the final regulation has a significant impact on a significant number of entities or its impact results in $100 million or more, the final regulation is generally effective 60 days after the publication date.
 At the time CMS forwards the rule for publication, it also forwards the regulation to the Government Accountability Office (GAO) and both houses of the Congress for review.

 A final regulation that does not meet the "significant impact" criteria, is generally effective 30 days after publication.
 If CMS finds good cause to waive the delay in the effective date of a final regulation because the delay is unnecessary, impractical, or contrary to the public's interest, or the statute permits waiving the delay, the final regulation is effective upon publication.

 The Update also includes a listing of the regulations, notices, and manual instructions published in the previous quarter.